 (Credit: Ford GoBike via Instagram)

-GoBike launched with several equity initiatives including a $5, first-year annual membership for low-income residents (after the first year, low-income memberships are $5 per month); cash payment options for residents without credit cards; and a commitment to placing 35 percent of the stations in “communities of concern.”
-MTC defines communities of concern as census tracts that meet a certain threshold of minority and low-income residents, limited English proficiency, zero-vehicle households, cost-burdened renters and other factors.
+Ford GoBike has been working to expand its service beyond the “white men with white collar jobs” demographic, as Josh Cohen wrote for Next City earlier this week.
+It launched with several equity initiatives, he wrote, including “a $5, first-year annual membership for low-income residents (after the first year, low-income memberships are $5 per month); cash payment options for residents without credit cards; and a commitment to placing 35 percent of the stations in ‘communities of concern,’” which MTC defines as “census tracts that meet a certain threshold of minority and low-income residents, limited English proficiency, zero-vehicle households, cost-burdened renters and other factors.”

 But the association between bike-share, bike infrastructure and gentrification is obviously still palpable.
 Cohen wrote last year that “uneven investment has inspired justified wariness in some communities.
 By concentrating new infrastructure in neighborhoods that were predominantly white, and predominantly middle-class and upper-middle-class neighborhoods, cities ensured that additions such as bike lanes soon became viewed as signifiers of gentrification.”